why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/best_of_post.md

 ### Codecs
 openSUSE distributions do not ship with proprietary software, and for most cases there are Free and Open Source alternatives, such as the free codecs shipped with certain applications (most modern web browsers such as the Chromium-based ones and Firefox).

 If however you do need proprietary codecs, you can add them manually.
-To do this we recommend using the `opi` -- Open Build Service Package Installer, who is able to fetch software sitting just outside of the official, system repositories:
+To do this we recommend using the `opi` -- Open Build Service Package Installer, which is able to fetch software sitting just outside of the official system repositories:

 ```
 sudo zypper in opi